kitfud/BlockchainChickenDoorTransmitter_FantomVersion/README.md

 <h1 align="center">This is the Repo for the Transmitter App</h1>

 <p>
 The purpose of the trasmitter app is to act as an interface for toggling a state change on the <a href="https://ftmscan.com/address/0xD14EcfE4e1E5B7e9Bd1368Bbb3820061cE222133#code">DoorV3.sol</a> contract.
-Becase of the way the smart contract is built- only the contract owner can call functions on it- this ensures that I am the only one who can operate the coop door however, the code could easily be amended to include more permissions.
+Becase of the way the smart contract is built- only the contract owner can call functions on it- and this ensures that I am the only one who can operate the coop door however, the code could easily be amended to include more permissions.
 When this application is paried with the <a href="https://github.com/kitfud/BlockchainChickenDoorReceiver_FantomVersion">Blockchain Door Receiver App</a> it will cause the remote chicken door (picture below) to open or close:
 <p>

  <p align="center">